UKPLab/CARE/docs/source/for_developers/frontend/components/annotator.rst

 - ``Comment.vue``: Displays replies with inline editing.
 - ``TagSelector.vue``: Allows changing or assigning tags.
 - ``VoteButtons.vue``: Provides upvote/downvote interaction on comments.
+- ``Collaboration.vue``: Manages real-time synchronization of comments and annotations, ensuring that all user interactions on documents are shared across clients.

 Sidebar state (open/hidden, width, fixed mode) is saved in Vuex and restored on reload.
 In study mode, additional checks enforce whether comments are visible or hidden, depending on study/session settings.